Bicep Curl vs Hammer Curl vs Reverse Curl: Which One Is Better

 Reverse Curls Vs Hammer Curls: Which Exercise Is Better?

-If you want to build bigger and stronger biceps, hammer curls are a better choice than reverse curls.
+Hammer curls are better than reverse curls if you want to build bigger and stronger biceps.
 But if you want to work on your forearms, reverse curls are better than hammer curls.

-Here’s a quick summary of the battle between hammer curls vs reverse curls:
+Here’s a quick summary of the battle between hammer curls and reverse curls:

 • Hammer curls are a great exercise for strengthening your biceps and brachialis muscles.

-• Reverse curls are a more effective exercise for engaging the brachioradialis and other forearm muscles.
+• Reverse curls are a more effective for engaging the brachioradialis and other forearm muscles.

 • Hammer curls are more suitable for building bicep strength and mass.